West Highland Railway: Extending to Mallaig

-Authorisation for the subsidy required a quite separate Bill; this was the West Highland Railway (Guarantee) Bill, also in the 1894 session.
-It was contingent on the construction Bill being passed; satisfactory improvements to Mallaig Harbour had to be agreed, and NBR was to undertake to work the line for 50% of gross receipts in perpetuity.
+Authorisation for the subsidy required a quite separate bill; this was the West Highland Railway (Guarantee) Bill, also in the 1894 session.
+It was contingent on the construction bill being passed; satisfactory improvements to Mallaig Harbour had to be agreed, and NBR was to undertake to work the line for 50% of gross receipts in perpetuity.

-The Highland Railway opposed the Bill as it was about to extend from Stromeferry to Kyle of Lochalsh.
-The West Highland Railway (Mallaig Extension) Act passed on 31 July 1894, but the guarantee bill was thrown out; many MPs objected to a free gift to a railway company.
-However the scheme, aimed at developing a backward area of the country, had Government support and the Guarantee Bill was submitted to Parliament again in the 1895 and 1896 sessions and eventually it passed, on 14 August 1896.
+The Highland Railway opposed the bill as it was about to extend from Stromeferry to Kyle of Lochalsh.
+The West Highland Railway Act 1894 (57 & 58 Vict. c. clvi) passed on 31 July 1894 to authorise an extension to Mallaig, but the guarantee bill was thrown out; many MPs objected to a free gift to a railway company.
+However the scheme, aimed at developing a backward area of the country, had government support and the Guarantee Bill was submitted to Parliament again in the 1895 and 1896 sessions and eventually it passed, on 14 August 1896 as the West Highland Railway Guarantee Act 1896 (59 & 60 Vict. c.
+58).
 The Treasury guaranteed the shareholders 3% on £260,000 of West Highland Railway (Mallaig Extension) capital and to make a grant of £30,000 towards the £45,000 cost of the pier at Mallaig; rates were also to be held to the level of unimproved land.

 The first sod of the extension line was cut on 21 January 1897 at Corpach by Lady Margaret Cameron.
 The contractors were Robert McAlpine and Sons, and the engineers were Simpson and Wilson.